Hemant787675/Navigation-bar-in-React-and-Tailwind-CSS/README.md

 The above command will create a node_modules folder, having all the dependencies.

-To run the project run:
+To run the project execute this command:
 # `npm start`